 Typewriting and Typewriter Examinations

 At times, the identification of a typewriter make and model from a questioned typewritten document, that is, “What make of typewriter was used to type this letter?”, can be accomplished.
 The typewritten material in question is first classified then searched through reference files.
-Highly definitive opinions are rare due to the limitations of the reference files and the thousands (literally) of new machines, printers, systems, and interchangeable fonts available today.
-Generally, the older the machine, the better the possibility of identification.
+Highly definitive opinions are rare due to the limitations of the reference files and the many “newer” typewriters that filled the corporate space between approximately 1962 and the advent and introduction of the computer printer, and associated software, that became available for public consumption in the 1980’s.
+Generally speaking, the older the machine, the greater the chance of identification.

 Other typewriting examinations consist of visual and microscopic comparison of questioned typewriting and standard typewriting in an attempt to identify a typewritten document to a specific machine.
 Individual characteristics that include type alignment, spacing, broken or damaged type font, ink density, and pressure are considered.
 As discussed in the introduction, it has been found that comparisons involving documents typed on later model element machines and computer printers are rarely definitive.